All Episodes

 We do a lot of work in international tribunals.

-I when I sat and watched the first case that I heard before the International Criminal Court, before I even argue the case I was involved in, Rick, I watched I went in with Israelis, by the way, to watch one, and they were trying some African general, warlord,
+When I sat and watched the first case that I heard before the International Criminal Court, before I even argued the case I was involved in, Rick, I went in with Israelis, by the way, to watch one, and they were trying some African general, warlord, who I think was 17 years old and was obviously taken from his village with the threat that his family was going to be killed, the kind of horrible things that happened there.

-who I think was 17 years old and was obviously taken from his village with the threat that his family was going to be killed, the kind of horrible things that happened there, and they're prosecuting this guy, and they're bringing in evidence, and then the prosecutor was withholding evidence and ended up getting in trouble for that to take those values and try to put that in an American system, that's just not right.
+And they're prosecuting this guy, and they're bringing in evidence, and then the prosecutor was withholding evidence and ended up getting in trouble for that to take those values and try to put that in an American system?

 You can say anything as the prosecutor.

-You know, the the reality is, if any listeners are interested, they should go and Google Jack Smith, Kosovo, and all of the European media that are attacking Jack Smith's tactics.
+You know, the reality is, if any listeners are interested, they should go and Google Jack Smith, Kosovo, and all of the European media that are attacking Jack Smith's tactics.

-So the charges against Jack Smith's tactics are long and troubling, and our media here in the United States should do a better job of looking under the hood of Jack Smith.
+And our media here in the United States should do a better job of looking under the hood of Jack Smith.

 I'll finish with this, Jay.